Contract Payment Terms

 registered in the Register under No.

-The person requesting the Guarantee SIA , hereinafter referred to as the Supplier, has informed us that on _. an agreement No. was signed between the Supplier and the Beneficiary of Guarantee SIA , hereinafter referred to as the Purchaser on supply of Goods (description of Goods) in the total amount EUR.
-According to the agreement, the Purchaser will pay an advance payment to the Supplier in the amount of EUR, which makes up % of the total value.
+The person requesting the Guarantee SIA , hereinafter referred to as the Sellers, has informed us that on _. an agreement No. was signed between the Sellers and the Beneficiary of Guarantee SIA , hereinafter referred to as the Buyers on supply of Goods (description of Goods) in the total amount EUR.
+According to the agreement, the Buyers will pay an advance payment to the Sellers in the amount of EUR, which makes up % of the total value.
 According to the provisions of the mentioned agreement, advance repayment should be secured by a bank guarantee in the amount of advance payment.

 Payment Terms Of Foreing Trade.
 International Terms Of Payment.